ThaminduR/demo-user-portal/README copy.md

 # 🧑‍💻 User Portal

-A modern, responsive React app for user registration and login using OpenID Connect and Passkeys (WebAuthn), styled with Tailwind CSS and animated with Framer Motion.
+A React app for user registration and login using OpenID Connect.

----

-## 🚀 Features

-- 🔐 OIDC login (via WSO2 IS or any OIDC provider)
-- 🔑 Passkey (FIDO2/WebAuthn) registration flow
-- 💅 Tailwind CSS + Dark Mode
-- 🎞 Smooth UI transitions with Framer Motion
-- ⚙️ Dynamic OIDC config via `config.json`
-- ✅ Session handling, protected routes

----

-## 📦 Tech Stack

-- React + TypeScript
-- Tailwind CSS + Framer Motion
-- react-oidc-context
-- WebAuthn
-- Axios

----

 ## 🛠 Setup Instructions